hackclub/hackclub/workshops/sprig_dodge/README.md

 In this workshop, we'll be building a dodging game using [Sprig](https://sprig.hackclub.com).
 The player will have to doge the falling obstacles to score points.
 Sprig is a JavaScript game engine that makes it easy for beginners and masters to make games, all in your browser.

 Basic JavaScript knowledge is recommended for this workshop.
 If you're not familar with Sprig, you can check out the [Getting Started Guide](https://github.com/hackclub/sprig/blob/main/docs/GETTING_STARTED.md) to learn the basics.

-Here's what your game could end up looking like:
+Here's what your game could end up looking like.
 ![TODO: Add a gif of the game]()
 [Live Demo](TODO: Add a link to the live demo)